How to recover data from a volume encrypted with BitLocker

 A Startup key is a hidden *.bek file on a USB device that is merely an analogue of the BitLocker recovery key.
 It enables automatic decryption of the boot partition without requiring the user to enter a password.

 Both the password and the 48-digit key are stored within the BitLocker metadata on the protected volume.
 The input credentials are processed and checked for compliance with the respective metadata entries.
 In case of a match, the storage can be unlocked.
 However, if this metadata gets corrupted due to severe damage to a storage, it is no longer possible to decrypt it, even with the correct password and the key.
 Its content will remain encoded and, thus, completely unusable.
+Therefore, unlike common data extraction, the procedure that involves BitLocker requires the BitLocker metadata blocks to be intact and the correct password or BitLocker recovery key for decryption.

+The simplest way to decrypt the storage is to enter the BitLocker password into UFS Explorer, when prompted.
 However, if you’ve forgotten the password or do not have it, there is still another option to unlock the encrypted drive – to retrieve the Windows recovery key.

 Depending on the method chosen to save this 48-digit key, you can search for it in the following locations: